MicrosoftDocs/fabric-docs/docs/data-factory/airflow-set-smtp-server.md

 # Set up SMTP Server with Apache Airflow Project.

 ## Introduction
 Apache Airflow is an open-source platform for orchestrating workflows and data pipelines.
 It allows you to schedule, monitor, and manage complex tasks using a web interface and a Python-based programming language.
 One of the features of Airflow is the ability to send email notifications and alerts when a task fails, succeeds, or retries.
-This can help you keep track of your workflows and troubleshoot any issues.
+This feature can help you keep track of your workflows and troubleshoot any issues.

-To use email notifications and alerts, you need to set up an SMTP server that can send emails on behalf of Airflow.
-SMTP stands for Simple Mail Transfer Protocol, and it is a standard for sending and receiving emails over the internet.
+To use email notifications and alerts, you need to set up an (Simple Mail Transfer Protocol)SMTP server that can send emails on behalf of Airflow.
+SMTP stands for Simple Mail Transfer Protocol, and it's a standard for sending and receiving emails over the internet.
 You can use your own SMTP server, or a third-party service like Gmail, SendGrid, or Mailgun.
 This article shows you how to set up SMTP server with Apache Airflow using Gmail.

 ## Prerequisites
 Before you start, you need to have the following:

 * **SMTP server** or service that your can use to send emails.
-You will need the SMTP host, port, username, and password for your server or service.
-If you are using Gmail, create an app password for your account.
+You'll need the SMTP host, port, username, and password for your server or service.
+If you're using Gmail, create an app password for your account.

 * An email address that you want to use as the sender of the notifications and alerts.
 This can be the same as your SMTP username, or a different one if your SMTP service allows it.